commonsinabox.org PM spam

 Finally, when we do get hit with spam like this, we should have a cleanup policy.
 I see that someone has already deleted the user.
 In the future, it would be nice just to mark the user as Spam, so that the user remains in the database.
 As far as the spam content, I can easily delete all the spam PMs from the database, but then I should also delete the "You have a new message" notifications.
 And if I delete them both, people who click through on the links in their emails will see a 404, which might be more confusing than having the spam PM.

-#2 Updated by Raymond Hoh about 6 years ago
+#2 Updated by Raymond Hoh over 6 years ago

 I've written a PMs for Friends Only plugin: